hmontazeri/mushak/docs/guide/configuration.md

 ### Docker Compose Projects
 If you have a `docker-compose.yml`, Mushak treats it as a service stack.
 - **Do not** map ports to the host (e.g., `- "80:80"`).
 Mushak manages port mapping dynamically to avoid conflicts.
-- Mushak will look for the service named `web`, `app`, or the first service defined to route traffic to.
+- Mushak will automatically detect the web service by looking for services with "web" in the name (e.g., `web`, `webapp`, `web-server`).
+If no service with "web" is found, it uses the first service defined.
+You can override this with a `mushak.yaml` file by specifying `service_name: your-service`.